coaxial/travel/content/albania/index.md

   title: Tirana

 - src: A_IMG_4314_feature.JPEG
-  title: Tirana
+  title: |
+    Tirana: This is Gjergj Kastrioti, commonly known as Skanderbeg.
+He is an Albanian national hero, who led a rebellion against the Ottoman Empire.

 - src: A_IMG_4321.JPEG
   title: |
     Tirana: Downtown One Tower.
-An interesting feature of the tower on the right is its cantilevered houses and offices, which create a pixelated map of Albania, with each part representing a town or city (visible only partially).
+An interesting feature of the tower on the right is its uneven facade, which creates a map of Albania, with each part representing a town or city (visible only partially on the picture).

 - src: A_IMG_4329.JPEG
   title: |